DP-REC: Private & Communication-Efficient Federated Learning: for private and efficient communication in FL

 where $K$ is the number of samples, $\mu^N(\cdot) = \mathbb{E}_{\tilde{q}_{\bs{\pi}}}[\cdot]$, $\mu(\cdot) = \mathbb{E}_{q_{\bs{\phi}}}[\cdot]$ and $\mathcal{D}_2 (\cdot||\cdot)$ denotes the R\'enyi divergence of order $2$ between the target $q_{\bs{\phi}}$ and the proposal $p_{\bs{\theta}}$.
 Our choice of $\zeta$ (\emph{cf.} Appendix \ref{sec:proof_of_main_theorem}) guarantees $|\zeta| < 1$ for any input and enables the use of this bound.

 Theorem~\ref{the:Theorem1} summarizes our main theoretical result.
-It enables \ourmethod{} to combine the server-side privacy accounting in the central model of DP with extreme model update compression, while allowing clients to privatize their updates locally and protect against an honest-but-curious server. \begin{theorem} Provided the total number of rounds $T$ and the bitrate $b$ of client-to-server communication, \ourmethod{} is differentially private with
+It enables \ourmethod{} to combine the server-side privacy accounting in the central model of DP with extreme model update compression, while allowing clients to privatize their updates locally and protect against an honest-but-curious server. \begin{theorem} After $T$ rounds, with the client-to-server bitrate $b$, \ourmethod{} is differentially private with